The Shanghai Foreigners’ Cemetery

 The bridge symbolizes the couples’ mission of Sino-Japanese bridge-building.
 Playwright and poet Tian Han composed and read a poem honoring Uchiyama’s life at his funeral, saying in the last line that Uchiyama Kanzō and Lu Xun will keep each other company for all eternity.

-Elly and Laura Kadoorie
+Sir Elly and Lady Laura Kadoorie

 Elly Kadoorie arrived in Shanghai 1880 with David Sassoon & Sons, looking to make his fortune.
 He was well on his way when, on a trip to London, he was introduced to Laura Mocatta.
 As the scion of a very old, very wealthy Sephardic family, Laura already had several fortunes, and was a fiercely independent woman.
 She was 40 and never married when they met, and had just returned from a trip to India.
-In Shanghai, she earned the sobriquet, “Shanghai’s most emancipated woman,” as she drove around town, took up rifle shooting, and agitated men’s clubs to let women in.
-Tragically, Laura died in a house fire, when she re-entered the house to save the nanny.

 Sir Elly’s new house, Marble Hall, is today’s Municipal Children’s Palace.
 It was there that he died, in an outbuilding, interned by the Japanese.
 Laura and Elly were both originally buried in the grounds of Marble Hall.